-THE LATEST: Hurricane Marco aims for Louisiana, Laura future still uncertain
+THE LATEST: Marco impacts coast, Watching Laura closely

 Watch live, late-breaking updates and all WBRZ newscasts online here

-As of 10 AM Sunday, with 50mph winds, Tropical Storm Laura just southeast of the Dominican Republic, moving west-northwest at 21 mph.
+As of 10 AM Monday, with 65mph winds, Tropical Storm Laura was 65 east-southeast of Cayo Largo, Cuba moving west-northwest at 20 mph.
 As Laura continues west-northwest over the next few days it will interact with Cuba, perhaps limiting significant strengthening.
 However, Laura will emerge in the eastern Gulf of Mexico to highly favorable conditions for strengthening early next week.
-While the forecast of the system has also undergone a number of changes over the last few days, Laura is currently expected to make landfall in south Louisiana as a category two hurricane.
-Just a day or two after Marco, the area could experience another, possibly more intense round of storm surge, rain and wind.
+While the forecast of the system has also undergone a number of changes over the last few days, Laura is currently expected to make landfall near Vermilion Bay, Louisiana as a category 2 hurricane.
+Any rain, wind and surge impacts could be amplified simply due to the short time between Laura and Marco.

-It is a good idea to use quiet weather on Sunday to finalized any necessary storm preparations as conditions will go downhill on Sunday night and possibly not improve much until after BOTH storms pass.
-Tie down loose objects or move them into a secure building and double check your supply kit in the event of power outages.
-We have some suggestions for you, HERE.

 *Remember, please be responsible in consuming and sharing information on social media during hurricane season!*